UPPMAX/R-python-julia-matlab-HPC/docs/python/not_used/README.md

-# These files aren't used but are memories from earlier course mateial
+# These files aren't used but are memories from earlier course material